Want to know more? — Subscribe

 Read also: Cost of Telemedicine Software Implementation

-As for the new trends in the healthcare technology industry that already address the customer needs on the market, experts appraise the Internet of Medical Things (IoMT), cybersecurity measures, remote patient monitoring (RPM), FinTech integration, cloud migration, and Big Data analytics.
+As for the latest trends in the healthcare technology industry that already address the customer needs on the market, experts appraise the Internet of Medical Things (IoMT), cybersecurity measures, remote patient monitoring (RPM), FinTech integration, cloud migration, and Big Data analytics.
 These technologies have passed the pandemic test and proved their effectiveness in shaping the global digital health landscape.

-As for other global healthcare industry trends, artificial intelligence (AI) and machine learning (ML) technologies are strengthening their positions.
+As for other global healthcare technology trends, artificial intelligence (AI) and machine learning (ML) technologies are strengthening their positions.
 Among all, they suit the needs of patients the most accurately.
 Healthcare organizations can facilitate management and strongly empower analytics and decision-making.

 Besides, robotic process automation (RPA) and cognitive automation (CA) are the most promising emerging technologies in healthcare.
 Combining ML and AI with other technologies introduces next-level automation and augmentation of improved compliance, control, and capacity processes.